epicenteredresearch/epicenteredresearchwebsite/content/pace/gestionalage/multiethnic.md

 }

 ## Then we run the models without adjusting for birth weight
-## (we now refer to adjustmentvariablesV2, which do not include birth weight)
 ## Be sure to change the destination folder

 for (i in 1:nrow(modelstorun)){